saidatnanjuki/saidatnanjuki.github.io/_posts/2017-06-17-outreachy-week3-and-4.md

 	  return name
 	}

-Because these methods saved more alot of code duplication of more than 50 lines of code.
+Because these methods saved me alot of code duplication of more than 50 lines of code.

 ## Community Involvement

 I have worked and been mentored by a couple of generous people in the ceph community.

-Special Thanks to marcus for the insightful feedback on the project thus far and providing good fixes when we are stuck.
+Special thanks to marcus for the insightful feedback on the project thus far and providing good fixes when we are stuck.
 He is the hero for RGW connection.
 His help was very beneficial.

-A loud shout out to  [Robin Johnson](https://github.com/robbat2) for [issue](https://github.com/nanjekyejoannah/go_s3tests/issues/1) and for giving me a long and clear detail on how I should solve it.
+A loud shout out to  [Robin Johnson](https://github.com/robbat2) for opening [issue](https://github.com/nanjekyejoannah/go_s3tests/issues/1) and for giving me a long and clear detail on how I should solve it.

 And salute to [Ali Maredia](https://github.com/alimaredia), my mentor for patiently answering all dumb questions in a basic and clear way when am super lost.
 The Docs that he prepares for me are very detailed and helpful.
 I think I have the best mentor!!